 Of course, you are wondering why you should bake with avocado right?
 So let me tell you the 3 main reasons to add avocado in your baked goods.

 1- Texture.
 Obviously this is the main purpose of adding avocado in this chocolate avocado cake.
-Believe me it creates the most fudgy texture!
-Avocado is also a great addition in keto ice cream or keto puddings.
+Believe me, it creates the fudgiest texture!
+Avocado is also a great addition to keto ice cream or keto puddings.

 Why do you need to bake a gluten-free avocado chocolate cake?

 This chocolate avocado cake is probably the easiest chocolate cake ever!
 Indeed all you need are less than 10 simple ingredients and a blender

 GET 10 FREE KETO BAKING PRINTABLES!Become one of my VIP newsletter subscribers and gain access to my all my printables to become a Keto Baking star!